 - The good news about the Internet and social media is that they allow you to have a direct connection with your followers.
 The bad news is that everyone else is doing the same thing!
 So it is very important to figure out how to raise yourself above the “noise” and stand out from the crowd.
 Our strategic branding, positioning, and marketing service can help.

 - We offer several conferences each year around the country.
 They are filled with highly qualified and caring speakers who are there to offer their experience and guidance.
-At each conference we offer a DigDeeper Retreat that includes a seminar on marketing strategy.
+At each conference we offer The Business of Being a Spiritual Writer which includes a seminar on marketing strategy.
 Check out our conferences here.

 - Maybe your online presence needs a revamp.
 When we help you redesign your online personna, we include the strategic branding and marketing service described above.
 Learn more here.